JustinLeongHK/restaurantPage/README.md

 # restaurantPage

-Using JavaScript alone to generate the entire contents of the website
+Practice using JavaScript alone to generate the entire contents of the website.